 This cyclic loading on the leaf chain is intensified when the operation is running at high speed (when the actual load on the leaf chain will be roughly doubled).

 If a leaf chain is repeatedly loaded above its fatigue endurance limit, it is likely to experience premature fatigue cracking.

 It is not always easy to establish the fatigue endurance limit of forklift truck leaf chain, but it will usually be lower than its certified SWL.

-Typically, forklift truck leaf chains will become worn (elongated) well before fatigue sets in and so it is only when a chain is subjected to continuous impulse loading that fatigue failure occurs.
+Typically, forklift truck leaf chains will become worn (elongated) well before fatigue sets in and so it is only when a leaf chain is subjected to continuous impulse loading that fatigue failure occurs.